LightForm-group/KWN-deformation/README.md

 To run the code :
 1. Fill or modify the "input.yaml" file with input corresponding to the model described in ref.
 [3].
 2. Run ./run_kwn.sh in a command line.
 3. The outputs are written in textfiles and can be visualised using the attached Jupyter notebook.

+Some examples of input files canb= be found in the "example" directory:
+- with deformation
+   - for two solute elements
+   - for binary alloys
+- without deformation
+   - or two solute elements
+   - for binary alloys